The Boulder Opal Toolkits are currently in beta phase of development.

 live in the corresponding namespace of a Graph object.

-For example, you can access the nodes for defining pulses from the pulses namespace of
+For example, you can access the nodes for defining signals from the signals namespace of

 a Graph object.